 The journey to California in the days of the Gold Rush wasn't easy by sea or land.
 A clipper ship leaving New York took at least three months, with all the usual dangers of traveling by sea, to round the bottom of South America and reach San Francisco.
 The journey by land took six months from the mid-West, with many coming from further away.

 "Sweet Betsy from Pike" comes from a songbook published in 1858 called Put's Golden Songster.
 "Old Put" was the pseudonym of John A. Stone, a San Francisco-based entertainer who wrote, performed, adapted, collected, and published songs for and about gold miners.
-This one was based on an Irish tune that was most likely brought to the New World during the potato famine.
+"Sweet Betsy from Pike" is based on an Irish melody that most likely crossed the Atlantic to the New World during the potato famine.
 There is a Pike County in both Missouri and Illinois from where many California-bound gold seekers began their land journeys.

 Did you ever hear tell of sweet Betsy from Pike

 Who crossed the wide prairies with her lover Ike

 With two yoke of cattle and a one-spotted hog

 A tall Shanghai rooster and an old yellow dog

 One evening quite early they camped on the Platte

 Made down their blankets on a green shady flat

 With wonder Ike gazed on his Pike County rose